CodeSigils/netlify-tutorials/README.md

 collections:
   - name: "articles" # Used in routes
     label: "Article" # Used in the React UI
-    folder: "posts" # Path to the documents
+    folder: "_articles" # Path to the documents
     filter: # filter entries based on the value of a single field
       field: language
       value: en